kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 Kaltura API based applications do not require frequent updates to the client library used.
 Kaltura is committed to provide full backward computability to the API layer, keeping deprecated APIs functional, and ensuring that additions or changes introduced in new versions will not break existing applications.

-When new functionalities for your applications are introduced, or when maintainance upgrades are made to your applications, we encourage you to keep your client libraries updated even though an upgrade based on the availability of new Kaltura releases is not required.
+When new functionalities for your applications are introduced, or when maintenance upgrades are made to your applications, we encourage you to keep your client libraries updated even though an upgrade based on the availability of new Kaltura releases is not required.